Diamond Aircraft Industries: 2010s

 Following the 2 May 2011 federal election, which returned a majority Conservative government, Industry Minister Tony Clement announced that the government had rejected Diamond's loan request.
 Clement stated "We are stewards of taxpayers dollars and we have risked, quite rightly, $20 million in taxpayer dollars to date, and it is not judicious to up that by another $35 million.
 We hope the company Diamond continues to be part of the scene in London.
 We do not wish for its demise."
 Maurer indicated that the company was still working on private investment options but that would take more time and that in the meantime they were continuing to lose their laid-off staff.
 He also stated, "We have been very clear that without this loan, the D-Jet program is at risk here in London.
 Diamond’s future is at risk here."
 Maurer indicated that when upcoming loan repayments are due that the company cannot meet those obligations out of propeller aircraft sales and without an infusion of capital cannot get the D-Jet to market.

 On 13 November 2011, Diamond announced that a majority share of Diamond Aircraft Holdings, Canada, the Canadian operating arm of the company, had been sold to Medrar Financial Group, an investment company based in Dubai, United Arab Emirates for an undisclosed amount.
 The move was intended to provide continued production of the company's piston-engine line and also allow development of the D-Jet project to continue.
 The announcement of the investment, along with gradually improving economic conditions, seemed to increase customer confidence as the company registered a 33% increase in sales in 2011 over the previous year.
 Diamond delivered 185 aircraft in 2011, compared to 139 in 2010.

 However, the sale to Medrar was never completed as a result of the firm failed to come up with the agreed money.
 Diamond continued operations, using funding from its own shareholders.
 In late February 2013, having not located further operational funding, the company laid off the majority of its Canadian staff and ceased work on the D-Jet program, indicating that the company needed to reorganize.
-Staff working on filling aircraft orders and parts support were retained.
+Staff working on completing aircraft orders and parts support were retained.
 By mid-2014, some staff had returned to work.

 In March 2012, company CEO Christian Dries indicated that the market focus of the company had been changed by the recession of 2008-10 and that the company was deriving two-thirds of its revenue from military and government contracts, primarily for manned and unmanned surveillance versions of its DA42.
 In April 2012, the company announced the Diamond Hero, an autonomous operation helicopter unmanned aerial vehicle.